SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Amir-Kaidarov.md

 ### Interests

+Professional: mobile development, data science, ai, math.
+General: basketball, boxing, fencing, learning languages, and anything that would give me an adrenaline rush

+### What to Expect From Me

 Will try to figure out how to deal with stuff together

-### What to Expect From Me

-Wasn't there an easier question than that?

 ### How I Envision My Relationship With My Mentee(s)